Scooletz/Presentations/OnlyThing/content.md

 ---

-### Application

-- total order
-- can be consumed by multiple readers
-- makes readers simple
+### How can I use it?

+- use system providing log capabilities: Kafka, Event Store
+- build one ?! with an ATOM feed in your service

 --

-### Application - patterns
+### Why should I use it?

 - projecting
 - rewinding
 - batching
-- log shipping or master-slave replication
-- providing ATOM feed for events in your app

 --

-### Application - problems
+### Problems

-- total order costs a lot
+- building a log costs a lot
 - messaging isn't ordered - other tooling needed
+- it's not a design decision - it's architecture
+- exceptions when processing

 ---

 ### Summary

 - logs are everywhere: IO, databases, stream processing
-- ordering makes things simpler
+- there are tools providing log capabilities
 - ordering costs more
 - ordering makes things simpler